ABOUT EAST COUNTY MAGAZINE & THE VIEJAS WILDFIRE/EMERGENCY ALERTS

 We update news on our website daily and also send a weekly e-newsletter to subscribers with each week’s top news and events.
 In addition, we send out the Viejas Wildfire & Emergency Alerts to our subscribers for regional emergencies countywide.
 Subscriptions to our e-newsletter and wildfire/emergency alerts are free.

 Our site includes many specialty sections and is ever-expanding.
 Special sections include Top News, Green Living, Tribal Views, Refugee Voices, Border issues, Wildfire News, Health, Product Recalls & Safety Warnings, Education, San Diego Bookshelf, Best of East County, Arts and Music, Festivals of the Month, Food, World Watch, Business and Labor, Homes, Sports, People Power, CrimeBeat, Politics (nonpartisan), and much more.
 We empower citizens to take action through our Citizens Action Center (which includes documents such as the Brown Act and a look-up feature to find one's elected officials), Sound Off (links to contact elected representatives), and Readers' Editorials sections.
 We further encourage reader participation through Video Adventures and Photos of the Week features and our active comments section on each story.

-In 2013, we will be launching the East County Magazine Live! radio show on FM 89.1 KNSJ radio, reaching listeners during prime-time drive-time across our region.
+In 2013, we launched the East County Magazine Live! radio show on FM 89.1 KNSJ radio, reaching listeners during prime-time drive-time across our region.